Who is Stefan Bucovineanul-Voloseniuc? - Brent, Harrow - Conservative Party

 Stefan Bucovineanul-Voloseniuc offers a blend of real-life experience, from enduring hardships in Romania to becoming a successful businessman and community leader in the UK.
 His candidacy for the London Assembly is driven by a desire to apply his skills and experiences to improve the lives of his constituents in Brent and Harrow, fostering a community where innovation and strong community ties create real opportunities and enhancements.

-What are Stefan Bucovineanul-Voloseniuc's Political Values?
+What are Stefan Bucovineanul-Voloseniuc's Conservative Party Values?

 Stefan Bucovineanul-Voloseniuc is a member of the Conservative Party.